“WHAT DO YOU MEAN I’VE BEEN DISCHARGED?”

 How do we eliminate them?

-In the end, it might not even be a program or internal mechanism to correct our failing mental health system and the inherent disparities.
+It might not even be a program or internal mechanism to correct our failing mental health system and the inherent disparities.
 It can be as simple as offering more ‘solutions-focused therapy’ as a billable treatment or medical intervention for insurance reimbursement, allowing consumers to come to treatment when they need treatment and not just when prescribed for them.

 I suspect, in the end, this goes back to issues around Evidence-Based Treatment (EBP).